This post is also available in: Persian

 - level of education

 The Québec Experience Class Program covers Foreign students on a Canada Study Permit and Temporary Foreign Workers, who have gained experience while on a Canada Work Permit.
 As a foreign worker, you must have entered Quebec while adhering to LMIA guidelines, which may or may not allow you in the province.
-If you are able to fill positions that cannot be filled by Canadians or permanent residents, you may be granted permission to apply as a Temporary International Worker.
+If you are able to fill positions that cannot be filled by a Canadian Citizen or permanent resident, you may be granted permission to apply as a Temporary International Worker.

-You must hold an eligible Québec diploma, to submit through the program.
+You must hold an eligible Québec diploma, to submit your application to this program.

 - have a valid Study Permit to study in Canada